CAE Reading and Use of English Practice Test 12

 Part 2

-9 from/ with.
+9 from/with.
 A straightforward gap with some leeway in meaning

 10 which.
-An example of relative clause.
+An example of a relative clause.

 11 their.
 Even though ‘everyone’ is considered to be singular, ‘their’ is used to mean both men and women and generally to follow the formal register of the text.